The Grand Inquisitor

-"The Grand Inquisitor" is a story within a story (called a poem by its fictional author, but not in verse) contained within Fyodor Dostoevsky's 1880 novel The Brothers Karamazov.
-It is recited by the character Ivan Karamazov, who questions his brother Alexei, a novice monk, about the possibility of a personal and benevolent God.
-"The Grand Inquisitor" is an important part of the novel and one of the best-known passages in modern literature because of its ideas about human nature and freedom, and its fundamental ambiguity.
-In a long diatribe directed at Jesus Himself, who has returned to Earth in Seville at the height of the Inquisition, the Grand Inquisitor defends the following ideas: only the principles of the devil can lead to mankind's unification; give man bread, control his conscience, and rule the world; Jesus limited himself to a small group of chosen ones, while the Catholic Church improved on his work and addresses all people; the church rules the world in the name of God, but with the devil's principles; Jesus was mistaken in holding man in high esteem.
+"The Grand Inquisitor" (Russian: "Вели́кий инквизи́тор") is a story within a story (called a poem by its fictional author) contained within Fyodor Dostoevsky's 1880 novel The Brothers Karamazov.
+It is recited by Ivan Fyodorovich Karamazov, during a conversation with his brother Alexei, a novice monk, about the possibility of a personal and benevolent God.
+"The Grand Inquisitor" is an important part of the novel and one of the best-known passages in modern literature because of its ideas about human nature and freedom.

+In a long diatribe directed at Jesus Himself, who has returned to Earth in Seville at the height of the Inquisition, the Grand Inquisitor defends the following ideas: only the principles of the Devil can lead to mankind's unification; give man bread, control his conscience, and rule the world; Jesus limited Himself to a small group of chosen ones, while the Catholic Church improved on His work and addresses all people; the Church rules the world in the name of God, but with the Devil's principles; Jesus was mistaken in holding man in high esteem.
 Jesus remains silent throughout the Inquisitor's speech.

-Scholars cite Friedrich Schiller's play Don Carlos (1787) as a major inspiration for Dostoevsky's Grand Inquisitor, while also noting that "The sources of the legend are extraordinarily varied and complex."
+Scholars cite Friedrich Schiller's play Don Carlos (1787) as a major inspiration for Dostoevsky's "The Grand Inquisitor", while also noting that "The sources of the legend are extraordinarily varied and complex."

 Synopsis

 The tale is told by Ivan with brief interruptive questions by Alyosha.
 In the tale, Christ returns to Earth in Seville at the time of the Inquisition.
 He performs a number of miracles (echoing miracles from the Gospels).
-The people recognize him and adore him at the Seville Cathedral, but he is arrested by Inquisition leaders and sentenced to be burnt to death the next day.
-The Grand Inquisitor visits him in his cell to tell him that the Church no longer needs him.
-The main portion of the text is devoted to the Inquisitor explaining to Jesus why his return would interfere with the mission of the Church.
+The people recognize Him and adore Him at the Seville Cathedral, but He is arrested by Inquisition leaders and sentenced to be burnt to death the next day.
+The Grand Inquisitor visits Him in His cell to tell Him that the Church no longer needs Him.
+The main portion of the text is devoted to the Inquisitor explaining to Jesus why His return would interfere with the mission of the Church.

 The Inquisitor founds his denunciation of Jesus on the three questions that Satan asked Jesus during the temptation of Christ in the desert.
 These three are the temptation to turn stones into bread, the temptation to cast Himself from the Temple and be saved by the angels, and the temptation to rule over all the kingdoms of the world.
 The Inquisitor states that Jesus rejected these three temptations in favor of freedom, but the Inquisitor thinks that Jesus has misjudged human nature.
 He does not believe that the vast majority of humanity can tolerate the freedom that Jesus has given to them.
 The Inquisitor thus implies that Jesus, in giving humans freedom to choose, has excluded the majority of humanity from redemption and doomed it to suffer.